Learn Lean

 Further reading

-The Mathlib API reference - Includes reference information for Lean core, the Lean standard library, Mathlib, and other critical Lean packages.
+Mathlib API Reference Includes reference information for Lean core, the Lean standard library, Mathlib, and other critical Lean packages.

-Lean 4 VS Code extension manual - Describes how to interact with Lean 4 using the most the VS Code extension.
+Lean 4 VS Code Extension Manual Describes how to interact with Lean 4 using the VS Code extension.

 Interactive Games and Tutorials